cfi-notebook/videos/readme.md

 # Videos

-Accept the URL to a video and generate embed code or other useful attributes.
+Videos is an API for going from a URL to video embed code.

+Right now only the basics are implemented.

+YouTube, Vimeo and `<video>` tags are supported.

 ## Usage